NoteDance/Note/README.md

 **5. In the output method, define the logic of your layer.
 You can use any TensorFlow operations on the input tensors and the variables or submodules of your layer.
 You can also use any custom functions that you define outside the class.
 You should return the output tensor of your layer from this method.**

+**You can refer to the layer module implementation in this link.** https://github.com/NoteDancing/Note/tree/Note-7.0/Note/nn/layer

 # Create an optimizer in Note:
 **To create an optimizer in Note, you need to follow these steps:**